jga/goldfinchsong/docs/cli.rst

     Uploads an image tweet.

+    The :class:`~.goldfinchsong.classes.Manager` class does the actual
+    work; this function contributes logic for extracting configuration settings and creating a ``TinyDB`` instance.

     :param str action: An action name.
     :param str conf: File path for a configuration file.
 By default, this function looks for ``goldfinchsong.ini`` under the directory from